Vector Surgeon 1.1 Read Me

 patch window title catches up.
 The patch is fine and the Prophet is fine, though.
 I think this is a bug

 in Swing.
-Maybe they fixed it in Java 1.6, but I don't have a machine that runs it.
+Maybe they fixed it in later Java versions.

 - Changing the patch name on the Prophet doesn't result in the patch name changing in the edit window.